pioio/ezcli/README.md

 ## Disclaimer
 This library is still in early development and API will continue to change.
 If you need a more mature solution, consider using [pyinvoke](https://www.pyinvoke.org/).

-## Comparison to other tools
+## Prior art and comparison
 ### pyinvoke
 `taskcli` is very similar to pyinvoke, and builds on many of its ideas.

+- `taskcli` automatically assumes real-life tasks often come with co-located files, so by default it automatically switches directories when running tasks imported from other directories.
+This can be disabled.
-Unlike pyinvoke, `taskcli` does way with explitic context object that needs to be passed around.
+- Unlike pyinvoke, `taskcli` does way with explitic context object that needs to be passed around.
 This makes defining tasks a bit easier.
-`taskcli` aims to provides a richer task list output and overview out of the box.
+- `taskcli` aims to provides a richer task list output and overview out of the box.
-`taskcli` infers more information from type annotations, relying less on duplicating information in decorators.
+- `taskcli` infers more information from type annotations, relying less on duplicating information in decorators.
+- `taskcli` offers more elaborate include capability, and hierarchical discovery of tasks.

+Note, unlike pyinvoke, taskcli is still in development.

 ### Taskfile.dev
 Unlike Taskfile, `taskcli` does not rely on YAML.
 It's pure python.